MicrosoftDocs/fabric-docs/docs/real-time-intelligence/add-query-visualization.md

 ## Add a visual to a query

-1. [Run a query](create-query-set.md) in the web UI.
+1. [Run a query](create-query-set.md).
 For example, you can use the following query:

     ```kusto
     Bikestream